-In November 2004, Vedanta Resources took a 51 percent stake to become the majority shareholder in the company.
-In 2008, Vedanta Resources increased its holding in KCM to 79.4 percent.
-Since its original acquisition, over $3 billion has been invested in KCM to upgrade equipment, build new facilities and expand capacity.
-The investments have increased reserves and resources, and also the life of the mines by over 25 years.
+Since Vedanta Resources plc acquired KCM in 2004, more than $3 billion has been invested to upgrade equipment, build new facilities and expand capacity.
+These investments have increased reserves, resources and extended the life of the mines by over 50 years.
+Notable investments include:

 Zambia is endowed with substantial mineral resources and copper is one of the key metals produced